 We go fishing in one of our other favorite Alaska towns called Valdez - we go at least once a year for salmon...Gotta fill that freezer!
 Winters are kind of long so mostly spend the cold days after work crocheting or doing other crafts.
 I also have a nice size library of vintage/antique crafting, cooking and housekeeping books that I like to sit and read like am reading a novel haha!
 I do use some of the recipes though :)

-Have one daughter who recently moved to New Jersey (boy that time went quick!)
-For pets we have 3 very spoiled cats who enjoy watching the many cool animals that visit our backyard - We have a couple squirrels that visit daily along with about 9 ducks and a few Pine Grosbeaks fly in to scavenge for food and every now and then we see signs that a moose or bear have been through the back yard.
+Have one daughter who is grown up and out on her own (boy that time went quick!)
+For pets we have 2 very spoiled cats who enjoy watching the many cool animals that visit our backyard - We have a couple squirrels that visit daily along with about 9 ducks and a few Pine Grosbeaks fly in to scavenge for food and every now and then we see signs that a moose or bear have been through the back yard.
 Late at night we get owls that like to hunt the little critters (voles which are like tailless mice) and the bigger critters, the bunnies...poor bunnies!
 But the owls have to eat too - so it's either the owls or the lynx that visit that will get those poor bunnies.
 We also get red foxes and bats back there too.
 We left the back yard wild so the critters can be enjoyed and not forced out.
 We are lucky that the area area we live it's all left wild by the other home-owners and hopefully will stay that way, we enjoy the wildlife viewing.

 Not picky about postcards - so send whatever you would like :) we have a gift/souvenir shop and have access to a large collection of Alaska postcards that I will be using to send out.